Learning a new skill is an incredibly rewarding experience.

 You should also think about the budget before you decide to buy a guitar.
 For instance, you will be spending a lot more money on buying an electric guitar than you would on buying an acoustic guitar.

-When you buy an electric guitar, you will need to purchase the guitar itself, a tuner, an amp, guitar lead, picks and more.
+When you buy an electric guitar, you will need to purchase the guitar itself, a tuner, an amp, guitar cable, picks and more.
 These can get pretty expensive.
 And if you want to shred, you’ll probably want to get the best guitar picks for shredding, which means you’ll need multiple styles of picks.

-It’s better to buy an electric guitar if you are truly serious about learning the instrument since they can be a pretty big investment.
+It’s better to buy an electric guitar if you are certain you are truly serious about learning the instrument since they can be a pretty big investment.
 How much does an electric guitar cost?
 It is a huge range that can go from $80 to $10,000 and up.

 Sound And Genre